mrifat/d_boutique/README.md

 $> mix test
 ```

-To run the distributed tests you need to make sure that you have separate nodes started, currently
-the cluster is not configurable and is divided into four nodes, each node is responsible for a range of data stores based on their
+To run the distributed tests you need to make sure that you have separate nodes started, each node is responsible for a range of data stores based on their
-table names, these nodes are divided as:
+bucket names, in the test environment the nodes are divided as:
 > a..g node
 >
 > h..n node